 Estimated reading time: 5 minutes

 How’s your harvest going?
 Have you started yet?
-How have your attempts to protect your fruit succeeded so far?
+How have your attempts to protect your fruit worked (or not) so far?

-Where we live in central Victoria we’re just getting started at this time of year, with cherries one of the first crops to come in.
+Where we live in central Victoria, we need to get started with fruit protection in mid-spring.
+Cherries are one of the first crops to come in.
 They’re so beautiful but so vulnerable!

 And then there are the pests, both from above and below.
 Birds LOVE cherries.
 And though they’re tiny and inconspicuous, crawling insects like earwigs and garden weevils can do almost as much damage as the birds.